 Award Winning Greek Thyme Blossom Honey

 Our wild Thyme Blossom Honey originates from the dry, rocky Dodecanese island region in southern Greece.
-Very sweet & thick with hints of thyme, rosemary, citrus, and hot cotton candy, Eulogia of Sparta honey has persistent and lingering sweet, delicate flowers.
+Very sweet & thick with hints of thyme, rosemary, citrus, and hot cotton candy, this delectable honey has a persistent and lingering flavor of unique & delicate flowers.

 100% Natural – Raw – Unfiltered – Non-GMO - NO artificial flavors-colorings-additives